Beef Nachos with Fresh Tomato and Jalapeño Salsa

 Beef

-• In a nonstick pan, heat the oil over medium.
+• In a large stainless pan, heat the oil over medium.

 • Cook the onion with a small pinch of salt for 5 to 10 minutes until translucent.

-• Add the beef, break it up into small bits, then cook until no longer pink.
-Transfer the beef to a plate lined with paper towels to drain, wipe the pan clean, then spoon the beef back into the pan.
+• Add the beef and increase the heat to medium-high.
+Break it up into small bits, then cook until no longer pink.
+Transfer the beef to a plate lined with paper towels to drain, wipe the pan clean, then spoon the mixture back into the pan.

-• Over medium heat, add the spices, garlic, and salt, then cook until fragrant.
+• Add the spices, garlic, and salt, then cook until fragrant.

 • Add the tomato paste, chopped chipotle, brown sugar, and adobo, and cook for 2 to 3 minutes, stirring occasionally.